ToFeWe/Bagging-Regression-Trees/src/documentation/model_code.rst

 The ``MonteCarloSimulation`` class
 ==================================
-The ``MonteCarloSimulation`` class implements the Monte Carlo simulation as it was used in the **Simulation** part of the paper.
+The ``MonteCarloSimulation`` class implements the Monte Carlo simulation for a given set of parameters as it was used in the **Simulation** part of the paper.
 We picked this simulation procedure as we wanted to emphasis the decomposition of the mean squared prediction error at a new input point into Bias and the Variance but also the irreducible Noise term.
+It is used in the calculation modules in *src.analysis.main_simulation*, where we consider different parameter variations for the
+Bagging Algorithm to observe changes in the MSPE, Bias and the Variance.
+The parameters that are specific to the data generating process are defined in the class instance.
+Parameters for the Bagging Algorithm are defined in the functions.
+The idea is that we create a class instance which specifies a data generating process and then loop over different parameters for bagging using the pre specified class instance.

 .. automodule:: src.model_code.montecarlosimulation